NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/Step_01_C++_Intro.md

 </br>
 This will be used to type your program.
 Examples of few editors include Windows Notepad, OS Edit command, Brief, Epsilon, EMACS, and vim or vi.

-Our recomendation is [**gedit**](https://projects.gnome.org/gedit/) from GNOME.
+Our recommendation is [**gedit**](https://projects.gnome.org/gedit/) from GNOME.
 Its a free software.
 Linux fans will already be familiar with the world of GNOME but gedit has brought it to a wider audience by providing the default GNOME editor on Windows and Mac.
 This can be **downloaded** from <http://gedit.en.softonic.com>.
 The advantages are:

 * One Editor for multiple OS Environment
 * Wide range of languages supported by Gnome include C, C++, Java, HTML, XML, Python and Perl.